nosratifarhad/FluentValidation/README.md

 //            .WithMessage("{PropertyName} must greater than {PropertyValue}.");
 //      });

-//OR you can use custom validators for Lists like this RuleForEach(p => p.ProductGroups)
+//OR you can use custom validate for Lists like this => RuleForEach(p => p.ProductGroups)
     .SetValidator(new ProductGroupValidator());